 To compare driving with flying, for example, a diesel car with four passengers emits 43g of CO2 per passenger per kilometre – far less than then 133g emitted by a domestic flight in economy class (business class passengers take up more space so have a bigger impact).

 But if you consider one person in a diesel car, CO2 emissions of 171g per passenger per kilometre are actually higher than the 102g on a long-haul flight.

 That is because planes use up more of their energy during take-off and landing, so the long cruising portion of a long-haul flight takes their average down.

 But planes also emit the likes of nitrogen oxides, which also impact the climate – especially at high altitude.

 “While we should all be mindful of the impact our travel has, everyone has a right to treat themselves and enjoy a break.
-People will also have costs to consider – options like the Eurostar can be expensive!”adds Jonathan Merry
+People will also have costs to consider – options like the Eurostar can be expensive!
+In any case, the people with the biggest footprint are the ones crossing the world on private jets every week.”adds Jonathan Merry

 Explore the full MoneyTransfers.com data below.